Watch more teaching on this subject.

 With all problems we get ourselves into, how can we really know God personally?
 How can we have the right to experience relationship with God?

 The Bible tells us we can.
 Not only that that, but it also tells us how.

 Would you be willing to consider what the Bible says about this?
-It is pretty important.
+It is very important.

 First, try to answer this question: Why did Jesus die on the cross?

 Do you know?
 How does that help us today, 2,000 years later?

 Now don't forget that question, because we will come back to it.
 But for now, let's go on to see how we can know God personally.

 God is the holy creator and ruler of all things, and He made us in His image to live in obedient relationship with Him.

 The entire Bible shows God revealing Himself to His human creation and making it possible to have relationship with Him for ever.
 God lovingly creates and rules all things, and He makes them for His purposes.